 Women’s sport is returning to Australia!
-Netball starts in August, basketball in November, the rugby league and your summer of cricket will start in September.
+Rugby league starts in July, netball in August, basketball in November, and your summer of cricket will start in September.
 Rugby union are working on a plan and football is also expected to return in October.

 Women’s leagues around the world are also returning, the NWSL in the United States will be the first professional American sport to return.

 - Season length: Full season of 60 games